artcuddy/project5-foodsnap-frontend/README.md

 ### This project was created on GitHub and Edited in GitPod by carrying out the following:

 <ol>
-    <li>A new repository was created using 'Code-Instutute-Org/python-essentials-template'</li>
+    <li>A new repository was created without a template</li>
     <li>A meaningful name was given to my new repository and I selected 'Create Repository'</li>
-    <li>I then opened the repository on GitHub and clicked the 'Gitpod' button to build the GitPod workspace which would allow me to build and edit the code used to make the <em>Cocktail Nerd</em> website.</li>
+    <li>I then opened the repository on GitHub and clicked the 'Gitpod' button to build the GitPod workspace which would allow me to build and edit the code used to make the <em>foodSNAP</em> app.</li>
     <li>Version control was used throughout the project using the following commands in the terminal using Bash
         <ul>
             <li>git add . <strong>OR</strong> git add "file name" - to stage the changes and get them ready for being committed to the local repo.</li>